Miami-Dade Public Library System: Bookmobiles

 On January 5, 1928, Miami's first bookmobile was pictured in the Miami Herald.
 The first bookmobiles served rural areas of the city and county where access to library was nonexistent.
 In 1979, at the height of the program, about 20 bookmobiles were in service with about 293,000 items in circulation, but by 2001 two bookmobiles remained.
 Due to Covid-19, program has been relived and now the bookmobile makes weekly stops around parts of the city from Hialeah to Cutler Bay.
 It makes scheduled stops each week at public parks, childcare facilities, condominium complexes, retirement communities, senior centers and recreational facilities where people might not have access to a brick and mortar library.
-In 2022 the Miami-Dade Public Library System has two Bookmobiles and one Technobus.
+In 2022, the Miami-Dade Public Library System had two Bookmobiles and one Technobus.

 Along with books, DVDs, CDs and Audiobooks, Bookmobile patrons can now also borrow Chromebook laptops, tablets, and Wi-Fi hotspots.
 The Technobus offers computers on wheels where patrons can delve into digital photography, music production, graphic design, 3D printing, drone flying and virtual reality.